JLInF97/PSWebGUI/docs/about_PSWebGui.md

 Or copy them from ```Snippets``` module folder to ```%userprofile%\Documents\WindowsPowerShell\Snippets``` if you want them to be imported every time you open PowerShell ISE

-# Hide and show console
+# HIDE AND SHOW CONSOLE
 This module brings two functions for hidding and showing the current PowerShell console window.

 Get more information about these functions.